verifykit/verifykit-sdk-php/API.md

 API Implementation
 ---

+### IMPORTANT NOTE

+For the security of your application, you should send the IP address of the end user in all requests.
+To do this, you need to add X-Vfk-Forwarded-For header parameter in all requests.

 ### Get a list of validation methods.

 There are verification methods and language variables that you can use while preparing your verification screens.
 Response also includes specific warning messages in cases of errors for developers to act upon.